Understanding Myristic Acid: Normal vs Optimal Ranges

 How to Improve Your Levels

-• 2Replace with unsaturated fats (olive oil, nuts, avocado)
+• 2Replace these fats with unsaturated sources (olive oil, nuts, avocado, fatty fish)

 When to Test